WolfgangKe/CPRDAT/readme.md

 The **C**ardio**P**ulmonary **R**esuscitation **D**ata **A**nalysis **T**oolbox is a software tool box developed to allow data analysis of defibrillator records of cardiopulmonary resuscitation attempts.
 The code originates from the project "A machine learning approach towards data-driven cardiopulmonary resuscitation” at the University of Graz.

-So far this toolbox contains only one algorithm which automatically detects chest compression episodes in accelerometer signals from cardiopulmonary resuscitation (CPR) attempts.
+So far this toolbox contains two algorithms.
+Algorithm 1 automatically detects chest compression episodes in accelerometer signals from cardiopulmonary resuscitation (CPR) attempts.
+Algorithm 2 is a Machine-Learning classifier to detect the circulation state of a patient based on Accelerometry and ECG data.
 Further tools will be added later.
 Exemplary data to illustrate the functionalities of the toolbox is also provided in this repository.

 ## Requirements